Georgiana-B4/Testare_Manuala/Manual_Testing_Project_For_<Application_Name>.md

 The Test Plan is designed to describe all details of testing for all the modules from the JPetStore Demo application.

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.
-The test plan that was created for this project can be found here **(inserati link catre documentul cu planul de testare)**
+The test plan that was created for this project can be found here **https://botofangeorgiana.atlassian.net/projects/WIZZ?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.thed.zephyr.je__main-project-page#!/v2/testCases?projectId=10002**

 <h4>1.1.1.
 Roles asigned to the project and persons allocated</h4>

-**(numele persoanelor pot sa fie fictive, doar sa treceti numele vostru ca si tester)**
 <ul>
-  <li>Project manager</li>
-  <li>Product owner</li>
-  <li>Software developer</li>
-  <li>QA Engineer</li>
+  <li>Botofan Georgiana</li>
+  <li>Ionescu Ana</li>
+  <li>Pop Valeria</li>
+  <li>Iles Vlad</li>
 </ul>

 <h4> 1.1.2 Entry criteria defined </h4>

-**(enumerati aici toate criteriile de intrare pe care le-ati definit pentru proiectul vostru)**
+**Full documentation:
+Functional and technical specifications of the application.
+Business and user requirements.
+Prepared test environment:
+Setting up the test environment (servers, databases, networks).
+Access to all necessary resources (user accounts, test data).
+Tools and access:
+Access to Jira and other required testing tools.
+Setting up relevant plugins and integrations.**

 <h4> 1.1.3 Exit criteria defined </h4>

-**(enumerati aici toate criteriile de iesire pe care le-ati definit pentru proiectul vostru)**
+**Completion of tests:
+All planned tests have been executed.
+All test scenarios have been covered.
+Troubleshooting:
+All critical and major bugs have been fixed.
+Minor defects have been documented and accepted by stakeholders.
+Full reporting:
+All test reports have been generated and reviewed.
+Defect and test reports have been approved.
+Acceptance criteria:
+All initially defined acceptance criteria were met.
+Feedback from users and stakeholders has been integrated.
+Updated documentation:
+The test documentation has been updated to reflect the final results.
+All relevant documents have been properly archived.
+Final Approvals:
+Final approval was obtained from all interested parties.
+The project has been formally closed in Jira.**

 <h4> 1.1.4 Test scope</h4>